ExtensityAI/symbolicai/README.md

         pass
 ```

 As we show, the Symbolic API uses Python `Decorators` to define operations.
 The `@ai.zero_shot` decorator is used to define a custom operation that does not require any demonstration examples, since the prompt is expressive enough.
 In the shown example, the `zero_shot` decorator takes in two arguments: `prompt` and `constraints`.
-The `prompt` argument is used to define the prompt that is used to condition on our desired operation behavior.
-The `constraints` argument is used to define validation constraints of the computed outcome, to ensure it fulfills our expectations.
+The former is used to define the prompt that conditions our desired operation behavior.
+The latter is used to define validation constraints of the computed outcome, to ensure it fulfills our expectations.

 If the constraint is not fulfilled, the above implementation would reach out to the specified `default` implementation or default value.
 If no default implementation or value was found, the Symbolic API would raise an `ConstraintViolationException`.